-a.
+- b.
+Review customer service issues and work with DAS Benefits Administration Services to resolve those issues. - c.
+Review the Health Plan Employer Data Information Set (HEDIS) reports and other data of the health plans, which shall be provided on a regular basis to the subcommittee. - d.
+Review any audits performed on the health plans. - e.
+Review benefit issues and changes proposed for health plans. - f.
+Monitor status of the State Employee Health Benefit fund. - g.
 Make recommendations regarding the request for proposal, evaluation of bidders, and selection of all health plans and of the consultant(s) who will assist in the process of health plan evaluation and selection.
 The Labor co-chair of the JHCC, or designee, may at his/her discretion participate in any consultant or provider interview process.
 Upon agreement by the co-chairs, subcommittee members may participate in the interview process as well.
-The planning subcommittee will review the requests for proposals (RFPs) and the proposals of bidders, unless Labor agrees to waive this review in the interests of time, in which case the Labor co-chair will review the RFPs and the proposals of bidders.

-- b.
-Make recommendations regarding vendor contracts. - c.
-Facilitate research on new initiatives and review market analysis of health care issues and review the health care marketplace.
+The planning subcommittee will review the requests for proposals (RFPs) and the proposals of bidders, unless Labor agrees to waive this review in the interests of time, in which case the Labor co-chair will review the RFPs and the proposals of bidders. - h.
+Make recommendations regarding vendor contracts. - i.
+Facilitate research on new initiatives and review market analysis of health care issues and review the health care marketplace. - 2.
+Communications - a.
+Make recommendations regarding open enrollment. - b.
+Review communication materials prior to distribution to employees. - c.
+Explore use of alternative print and non-print methods of communication. - d.
+Assist in the implementation of Section 20.02 (C) below.